as764994-droid/Filtering-and-Sorting-Assisgnment/README.md

-# SQL Filtering and Sorting Assignment - Java + DSA PwSkills
+# SQL Filtering and Sorting Assignment - PwSkills

 This repository contains the MySQL Workbench file for the Filtering and Sorting assignment from the Java + DSA course by PwSkills.